BNasmith/PTForsyth/PTFWorkofChrist.md

 experience of it, the experience not of a spec- tator but a victim.
-His obedience was not merely a fine, perfect, and mighty harmony of His own with God's blessed will ; but it" was the acceptance on man's behalf of that judgment which sin had entailed, and the con- fession on man's behalf in a tremendous act that the judgment was good and holy.
-For the holiness of God makes two demands : first, for an answering holiness in love, and second, for a judgment on those who do not answer but defy.
+His obedience was not merely a fine, perfect, and mighty harmony of His own with God's blessed will; but it" was the acceptance on man's behalf of that judgment which sin had entailed, and the con- fession on man's behalf in a tremendous act that the judgment was good and holy.
+For the holiness of God makes two demands: first, for an answering holiness in love, and second, for a judgment on those who do not answer but defy.
 And Christ met both, in one and the same act.
 He was judged as one who, being made sin, was never sinful, but absolutely well-pleasing to God.

-2. And the second point is this : The satisfac- tory obedience must be obedience from the race that rebelled.
+2. And the second point is this: The satisfac- tory obedience must be obedience from the race that rebelled.
 Its holiness must atone for its sin.
-But how can that possibly be ?
-Can it be by mere amendment from us ?
+But how can that possibly be?
+Can it be by mere amendment from us?
 Can we bring any amend-

 THE THREEFOLD CORD 207

-ment to atone for the past and secure its remission ?
-Could the race do it ?
-Solidary in its sin by its moral unity, could the race earn a solidary salvation ?
-Could you conceive of man- kind as one vast sinful soul repenting with a like unity, turning like the prodigal, and deputing the most illustrious spiritual hero of its number to offer its repentance to God in Jesus Christ ?
-If the supposition were possible, that might indeed be a certain welcome offering made to God's holiness ; but it would not be made by it.
+ment to atone for the past and secure its remission?
+Could the race do it?
+Solidary in its sin by its moral unity, could the race earn a solidary salvation?
+Could you conceive of man- kind as one vast sinful soul repenting with a like unity, turning like the prodigal, and deputing the most illustrious spiritual hero of its number to offer its repentance to God in Jesus Christ?
+If the supposition were possible, that might indeed be a certain welcome offering made to God's holiness; but it would not be made by it.
 It would be something beyond the resources of holiness, and God would not be the Saviour.
 He would accept more sacrifice than He had